swyxio/swyxdotio/content/drafts/speaking-advice.md

 Some cliches are easy to get audience engagement:

-- asking for a show of hands on a topic
+- asking for a show of hands on a topic - ESTIMATE THE % FOR PEOPLE WHO CANT SEE
 - including local favorites (or languages) in your talk
 - shouting out community leaders